openhab/org.openhab.binding.zwave/doc/inovelli/lzw31dimmer_0_0.md

 ### Parameter 2: Dimming Speed ( Z-wave )

-How fast or slow the light turns dim when you adjust via network How fast or slow the light turns dim when you adjust the switch remotely.
+How fast or slow the light turns dim when you adjust via network

-(ie: dimming from 10-20%, 80-60%, etc)

-0= instant on, 1=1 second, 100=100 seconds, 101=keep in sync with Parameter 1
+<p&gtHow fast or slow the light turns dim when you adjust the switch remotely.</p&gt <p&gt(ie: dimming from 10-20%, 80-60%, etc)</p&gt <p&gt0= instant on, 1=1 second, 100=100 seconds, 101=keep in sync with Parameter 1</p&gt
 Values in the range 0 to 101 may be set.

 The manufacturer defined default value is ```101```.